 Since 1977, MSLF has fought to protect private property rights, individual liberties, and economic freedom.
 MSLF is a nonprofit public interest legal foundation.
 We represent clients pro bono and receive no government funding.
 Make your 100% tax deductible contribution today and join the fight.

-The Corps of Engineers is the nation’s largest provider of water-based outdoor recreation.
-It administers 422 lake and river projects in 43 states, spanning 12 million acres, encompassing 55,000 miles of shoreline and 4,500 miles of trails, and including 90,000 campsites and 3,400 boat launch ramps.
-Waters under its control constitute 33 percent of all U.S. freshwater fishing.
+The Corps of Engineers is one of the nation’s largest providers of outdoor recreation.
+It administers more than 400 lake and river projects in 43 states, spanning 12 million acres, encompassing 55,000 miles of shoreline and 7,856 miles of trails, and including more than 90,000 campsites and 3,754 boat launch ramps.
+It also manages 14 percent of all U.S. freshwater fishing waters.

-Ms. Morris was issued an emergency license by the Nez Perce County Sheriff to carry a concealed handgun in 2012 due to threats and physical attacks against her by a former neighbor.
-She regularly carries a handgun for self-defense.
+MSLF’s client, Elizabeth Nesbitt was issued an emergency license by the Nez Perce County Sheriff to carry a concealed handgun in 2012 due to threats and physical attacks against her by a former neighbor.
+Elizabeth regularly carries a handgun for self-defense.
 She uses Corps-administered public lands near the Snake River in Lewiston, Idaho, to boat with friends, regularly walks the Corps-administered paths in the area with her dog and/or her family, and must travel across Corps-administered public lands to reach Hells Gate State Park.

-Because Corps of Engineer regulations ban functional firearms, even while camped in tents, Ms. Morris and Mr. Baker are subject to criminal prosecution if they exercise their Second Amendment rights.
-The Corps of Engineers did not respond to requests from MSLF seeking exemptions from its firearm ban for Ms. Morris and Mr. Baker.
-On August 5, 2013, Ms. Morris and Mrs. Baker filed a complaint for declaratory and injunctive relief and a motion for a preliminary injunction asking the district court to immediately end enforcement of the firearms ban.
+Because Corps of Engineer regulations ban functional firearms, even while camped in tents, both Elizabeth and Alan are subject to criminal prosecution if they exercise their Second Amendment protected rights.
+The Corps of Engineers did not respond to requests from MSLF seeking exemptions from its firearm ban for either Elizabeth or Alan.

-On October 13, 2014, the district court granted summary judgment in favor of Ms. Nesbitt and Mr. Baker and denied defendants’ motion for summary judgment.
-In so doing, the district court held that 36 C.F.R. § 327.13 violates the Second Amendment and therefore is unconstitutional.
-The district court also enjoined defendants from enforcing the unconstitutional regulation on Corps-managed property within Idaho.
+On Oct.
+13, 2014, the District Court again ruled entirely for Elizabeth and Alan, granting summary judgment in their favor and denying federal defendants’ motion for summary judgment.
+In so doing, the District Court held that 36 C.F.R. § 327.13, the Corps of Engineers’ regulation prohibiting the possession of functional firearms, violates the Second Amendment and therefore is unconstitutional.
+The District Court also enjoined federal defendants from enforcing the unconstitutional regulation on Corps-managed property within Idaho.